JacSober/Mini-Wireshark-Projects/MiniProject1.md

 most, and by what amount.

-Step 2: Using the Conversations Window to Find Suspicious IPs ● What to do: Look at the IPs listed in the Conversations window.
+Step 2: Using the Conversations Window to Find Suspicious IPs ● Look at the IPs listed in the Conversations window.
-● Why it matters: The Conversations window shows us all the interactions between devices on the network, allowing us to spot outliers or irregularities.
+● The Conversations window shows us all the interactions between devices on the network, allowing us to spot outliers or irregularities.
 ● What to look for: